How to Become a Counselor

 An addictions counselor with an associate’s degree generally earns less than school and career counselors with a master’s degree.
 Rehabilitation counselors, however, tend to earn lower salaries despite earning a master’s degree.

 Overall, the counseling field is growing.
-In addictions counseling, the Bureau of Labor Statistics expects a 31% increase from 2012 to 2022.
-Mental health counselors will see a 29% increase.
+In addictions counseling, the Bureau of Labor Statistics expects a 31% increase from 2012 to 2022, which is a far higher rate than average.
+Mental health counselors will see a 29% increase in job opportunities over the next decade.
 Marriage and family counselors' jobs will grow by 31%.
 The field of school and career counseling expects a slower increase, but will still grow by 12%, which is a pace similar to average job growth.
 Rehabilitation counselors can expect robust growth of 20%.